allebacco/listthedocs/docs/docs/rest_apis/project.md

-# Rest APIs
+# Project Management

-List The Docs provides a set of REST APIs to manage the projects and the docuemntation versions.
+List The Docs provides a set of REST APIs to manage the projects and the documentation versions.

-Currently there is no authorization control, so anybody can interact with these APIs.
+The GET requests are not behind access control, while POST, PATCH and DELETE requests require an API-Key to validate the user that make the request.

 ## Project